A new Green's function formalism for kinetic energy density functional for atomic and molecular system: Emergence of $N-$dependence using model potentials: Introduction

-however, overestimated the kinetic energy of the system.
 Note that the $T_{vW}$ is the exact kinetic energy for electrons in $1s$ orbital of a hydrogen atom.
-Moreover, they are inadequate to describe molecular binding \cite{Teller_RevModPhys.34.627}.
-Due to this overestimation a scaled von Weis\"acker term in the form
+These functionals are inadequate to describe molecular binding \cite{Teller_RevModPhys.34.627}.
+Generally, $T_{TF}$ augmented by a scaled von Weis\"acker term in the form

-has been considered, known as generalised Thomas-Fermi-von Weizs\"acker kinetic energy (TF$\lambda$W)S. Clearly, $\lambda=1$ represents the upper limit of KE.
+has been considered as generalised Thomas-Fermi-von Weizs\"acker (TF$\lambda$W) kinetic energy. $\lambda=1$ overestimates the atomic KE.
 It has been found empirically that $\lambda = 1/5$ is the best fit for Hartree-Fock electron density.
-Analytical derivation of $\lambda$ using generalized gradient approximations (GGA) in turn predicted $\lambda=1/9$.
-This discrepancy has not been resolved and no shell structure is obtained in electron density using TF$\lambda$W theory.
+Analytical derivation of $\lambda$ using generalized gradient approximations (GGA), on the other hand, predicts $\lambda=1/9$.
+Additionally, no shell structure is obtained in electron density using TF$\lambda$W theory.
 As a consequence, standalone quantum chemical techniques could not be developed based on this approach \cite{Wang_PhysRevB.45.13196}.
-Using the $T_{TF}$ as the zero$^{th}$ order approximation is the suspect here for the realistic atoms are more closely represented by a hydrogen atom than HEG.
+Use of the $T_{TF}$ as the zero$^{th}$ order approximation is the suspect here.
+The density profile of atoms are more closely represented by a hydrogen atom than HEG.
 As a result, the exact KE is qualitatively closer to $T_{vW}$ than $T_{TF}$.
 In a series of studies for closed-shell systems\cite{Alonso1978,Alonso1981,debghosh1983}, the correlational function $C(\br,\br') = \frac{\dmrrp}{\rho(\br) \rho(\br')}-1 $ has also been used as the starting point of further approximations.
 Such consideration leads a KE

-In the condensed matter physics and materials science community, the kinetic energy density functional (KEDF) is enhanced using non-local functionals to improve upon the Thomas-Fermi (TF) and von Weizsäcker (vW) terms.
-The Wang-Govind-Carter (WGC) functional is a non-local KEDF that incorporates density-dependent terms and gradient corrections and is defined as $T_{WGC}[\rho] = T_{TF}[\rho]+ T_{vW}[\rho]+T_{NL}[\rho]$. \cite{carter_2018, carter_wang1999orbital, Carter_Lignères2005, Carter_HUNG2009163}.
-Non-local functionals, such as generalized gradient approximation (GGA)-type functionals and density-dependent kernels, are also employed to improve the local TF model \cite{Wang_teter_PhysRevB.45.13196, carter_PRB2010, Pavanello_JCP_10.1063/1.5023926, Pavanello_PRB2021, Carter_Lignères2005, Carter_2018_OFDFTmaterialresearch}.
-Recently, significant work has been done using machine learning to find KEDFs for solids, atomic, and molecular systems \cite{ML_Snyder_PRL2012,mayeretal2020,sun_MLPhysRevB.109.115135,ML_JCP_2018,ML_JCP_Jacob2018}.
-Another important term related to KED is the Pauli potential ($T_{P}$) \cite{Tal1978153,Bartolotti19824576,Levy1988625}, which is the difference between the KS kinetic energy ($T_{s}$) and the von Weizsäcker kinetic energy ($T_{vW}$), defined as $T_{P} = T_{s} - T_{vW}$.
-The Pauli potential is often approximated using bifunctional expressions and is used in approximating molecular Pauli potentials \cite{finzel2021molecule} as well as in quantum crystallography \cite{finzel2021detailed}.
-Additionally, the Pauli potential is approximated for spin-polarized atoms\cite{}.